 No amount of planning and preparation is a substitute for proper testing.
 Before, during, and after launching your online store, you should systematically test your store's features.
-The simplest way to test is to manually assess how individual buyers navigate your site and collect qualitative feedback about their behaviors or preferences.
+The simplest way to test is to manually assess how individual buyers navigate your site and collect qualitative feedback about their behaviours or preferences.

 You can automate your testing process by collecting data about how different site features or configurations correlate with buyer engagement and conversion rates.
-You could disable a certain feature for a week and track how said change impacts sales rates, or modify a setting for a certain segment of users to test the impact of the change before applying it to all users.
+You could disable a certain feature for a week and track how said change impacts sales rates or modify a setting for a certain segment of users to test the impact of the change before applying it to all users.

 Don't Neglect Marketing